 You will never build self-discipline by randomly doing things that you don’t want to.
 You need something to motivate your brain otherwise, it’s way too easy to quit.
 Without a reward your brain gets lazy.
 It won’t feel like working because there’s nothing positive to look forward to.

 Ideally, your deals and ambitions are enough motivation.
 But that isn’t always the case.
 Even if you have great aspirations, you still might feel like your work isn’t worth doing.
 Either way, you can use small rewards to slowly train your brain.

 For this trick you can use almost any reward.
 I recommend picking something that isn’t too unhealthy or expensive because you are going to use it pretty often at first.
 The only actual rule is that you only get this particular reward after finishing your work.

-Psychologists call this trick operant conditioning - Specifically positive reinforcement.
-In other words, you train your brain by rewarding your own positive behaviours.
+Psychologists call this trick operant conditioning – Specifically positive reinforcement.
+In other words, you train your brain by rewarding your own positive behaviors.
 It helps train dogs, teach kids and it will help you become a more disciplined worker.

 If you are having trouble sticking to your goals, try writing them down.
 Writing helps you learn by forcing you to process each and every piece of information.

 Unlike just listening, writing requires concentration, sensory engagement, and heightened brain activity.
 This is why written things are much easier to remember and internalize.

 Writing down your goals also gives you something physical to keep you motivated.
 If the ideas are all in your head, you might ignore or forget about them.